Published March 28, 2021. Open access. | Gallery ❯ |

 Spanish common name: Tierrera de Pachacámac.

 Recognition: ♂♂ 54.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=46 cm. ♀♀ 69.5 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=62 cm..1 In Ecuador, the Pachacámac Ground Snake (Atractus pachacamac) may be recognized by having a round head similar in width to the neck, small eyes, and a dorsal pattern consisting of narrow (1–3 dorsal scales wide) cream bands alternated with broad (4–6 dorsal scales wide) bands that are lighter in the middle.1,2 Juveniles and young adults have a whitish or cream nape band, but this gradually disappears in large individuals.1,2 In Ecuadorian Amazonia, A. pachacamac is most easily confused with A. major, but this other snake has a dark mid-dorsal stripe on the neck.2,3 In the Río Quijos valley, A. pachacamac co-occurs with A. ukupacha, which can be identified by having solid black bands, having less than 42 subcaudal scales in males, and being smaller, under 52 cm in total length.1 Atractus atlas and A. touzeti have a dorsal pattern similar to A. pachacamac, but these snakes are larger (adults reaching more than 90 cm in total length) and occur at elevations above 1800 m.2,4
+Snout–vent length=62 cm..1 Atractus pachacamac can be recognized by having a round head similar in width to the neck, small eyes, and a dorsal pattern consisting of narrow (1–3 dorsal scales wide) cream bands alternated with broad (4–6 dorsal scales wide) bands that are lighter in the middle (Fig. 1).1,2 Juveniles and young adults have a whitish or cream nape band, but this gradually disappears in large individuals.1,2 In the Ecuadorian Amazonia, A. pachacamac is most easily confused with A. major, but this other snake has a dark mid-dorsal stripe on the neck.2,3 In the Río Quijos valley, A. pachacamac co-occurs with A. ukupacha, which can be identified by having solid black bands, having less than 42 subcaudal scales in males, and being under 52 cm in total length.1 Atractus atlas and A. touzeti have a dorsal pattern similar to A. pachacamac, but these snakes are larger (adults reaching more than 90 cm in total length) and occur at elevations above 1800 m.2,4

-Natural history: UncommonUnlikely to be seen more than once every few months..
-Atractus pachacamac is a semi-fossorial (living underground and at ground level) snake that inhabits old-growth to moderately-disturbed evergreen forests.1 The species also occurs in rural towns and in areas having a matrix of pastures and forest remnants.5 Pachacámac Ground Snakes are active at dusk or at night, especially after a warm day.
+Natural history: Atractus pachacamac is a semi-fossorial snake that inhabits old-growth to moderately-disturbed evergreen forests.1 The species also occurs in rural towns and in areas having a matrix of pastures and forest remnants.5 Pachacámac Ground Snakes are active at dusk or at night, especially after a warm day.
 Individuals have been seen moving slowly on leaf-litter or crossing roads and trails.5 When not active, these snakes have been found hidden under logs.5 Their diet consists of earthworms.4,6 Atractus pachacamac relies mostly on its cryptic coloration as a primary line of defense.
-If handled, individuals usually just try to flee, but they can also use their sharp tail tip for poking as well as flatten their body dorsoventrally to appear larger.
-If captured, individuals can regurgitate to increase mobility when escaping.5
+If handled, individuals usually just try to flee, but they can also use their sharp tail-tip for poking as well as flatten their body dorsoventrally to appear larger.
+If captured, they are capable of regurgitating to increase mobility when escaping.5

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..
-Since it has only been recently described,1 Atractus pachacamac has not been formally included in any IUCN red list threat category.
+Atractus pachacamac is a recently described species.1 Therefore, its conservation status has not been formally evaluated by the IUCN Red List.
 Here, we propose to assign it to the Least Concern category because the species is widely distributed, occurs in major protected areas in Ecuador, and has presumed stable populations.
 The most important threat to the long-term survival of the species is habitat destruction mostly due to mining, oil extraction, and the expansion of the agricultural frontier.7

-Distribution: Atractus pachacamac is native to the Amazonian lowlands and adjacent Andean foothills of Colombia, Ecuador, and Peru.
-In Ecuador, the species occurs at elevations between 193 and 1760 m (Fig. 2).
+Distribution: Atractus pachacamac is native to the Amazonian lowlands and adjacent Andean foothills of Colombia, Ecuador (Fig. 2), and Perú.

-See it in the wild: Pachacámac Ground Snakes can be seen with ~1–4% certainty in forested areas throughout the Ecuadorian Amazon region.
+See it in the wild: Pachacámac Ground Snakes can be seen at a rate of about once every few weeks in forested areas throughout the Ecuadorian Amazon region.
 Some of the best localities to find snakes of this species are: Wildsumaco Wildlife Sanctuary and Maycu Reserve.
-The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures nearby forest border.
+The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures near forest borders.

 Authors: Duvan ZambranoaAffiliation: Universidad del Tolima, Ibagué, Colombia. and Alejandro ArteagabAffiliation: Tropical Herping (TH), Quito, Ecuador.